Philadelphia 76ers: Training facility

 The 76ers' training facility and headquarters for basketball operations are located at the Philadelphia 76ers Training Complex in Camden, New Jersey.
 In 2014, the 76ers announced their plans to construct a new training complex, which was officially opened on September 23, 2016.

 The team previously practiced at the campus of the Philadelphia College of Osteopathic Medicine.

 New arena

-In July 2022, the Sixers announced plans to construct a $1.3 billion, privately funded arena in Center City, Philadelphia called 76 Place.
-The construction of the arena is expected to be finished for the 2031–32 NBA season.
+In July 2022, the 76ers announced plans to construct a $1.3 billion, privately-funded arena in Center City, Philadelphia called 76 Place.
+However, in January 2025, Harris Blitzer Sports & Entertainment (owners of the 76ers) and Comcast Spectacor (owners of the Philadelphia Flyers) agreed to a deal to construct a new arena inside the South Philadelphia Sports Complex that the two teams will share.
+The new arena is planned to open in 2031.